jwiedeman/BlueFrogAnalytics/_articles/shopify_googleanalytics_ecom.md

 ---
-title: Microsoft Ads dynamic remarketing
+title: Google Analytics Ecommerce code
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]